 More than 600 crab-eating macaques (Old World monkeys) are the main attraction at Ubud Monkey Forest, but there is a lot more to be discovered at this working nature reserve and religious center.
 Also on the grounds are three 14th-century Hindu temples, a natural laboratory, a forest conservation area, a public hall and gallery, a performance stage, eating facilities and even a police station and composting facility.
 Learn the role that monkeys play in Balinese spirituality while interacting with them in their natural habitat.
 Watch trainers feed the monkeys papaya, or buy some bananas, and feed them yourself.
 (It’s the best way to distract them from trying to steal your sunglasses!)

 Check In to Motama Villa, Step Out to Ubud Monkey Forest

 5. Discover gorgeous ocean life on MENJANGAN ISLAND, West Bali

-Menjangan Island, also called Deer Island, actually is part of Bali Barat National Park, but this uninhabited paradise offers some of the best views of marine life in the world, making it a unique attraction on its own.
+Menjangan Island, also called Deer Island, is part of West Bali National Park (Taman Nasional Bali Barat).
+This uninhabited paradise offers some of the best views of marine life in the world, making it a unique secret getaway and one of the best Bali attractions.
 In some locations, divers can expect visibility of up to 50 meters, prime for viewing intricate details of coral gardens, vertical reef walls, seahorses, schools of snappers and possibly even reef sharks.
 Above water, the island doubles as a birdwatchers’ haven and an excellent site to spot Menjangan, the native deer for which the island is named.